 Introducing 2 Cats to each other

 The first thing you will need to know is that most cats hate to travel.
 For the trip home, confine the cat in a sturdy cat carrier.
 Don't leave him/her loose in your car, where he/she might panic and cause an accident, or get out when you open the car door.
-The cat may yowl and cry and try to get out of the carrier, but don't give in.
+The cat may yowl and cry, and try to get out of the carrier, but don't give in.

-After the ride home, the act will, most likely, not be in the mood for fun.
+After the ride home, the cat will, most likely, not be in the mood for fun.
 To make the transition to your household as comfortable as possible, select a quiet, closed-in area, such as your bedroom or a small room away from the main foot traffic, and provide the cat with a litter box, food and water, toys, and a scratching post.

-Let your new pet become acquainted with that limited area for the first 3-5 days.
+Let your new cat child become acquainted with that limited area for the first 3-5 days.
 Be sure to spend plenty of time with the cat in that room, but if he/she is hiding under the bed, don't force the cat to come out.
 If necessary, sit on the floor to talk to the cat and offer treats.
 Let the cat sniff all your belongings and investigate all the hiding places.

-Your new buddy may be full of self-confidence and itching to get out and make it known he/she is home.
-Or, more time and a gradual transition may be what's needed.
+Your new buddy may be full of self-confidence and itching to get out and make it known he/she is home, or more time and a gradual transition may be what's needed.

-Over a few days, slowly help your cat become familiar with the rest of the family, including other pets and household members.
+Over a few days, slowly help your cat become familiar with the rest of the family, including other animals, and household members.
 Make sure the cat always has access to "his/her" room so he/she can retreat to it when nervous.
 It might take a while, but all cats will eventually start to feel like they are home.
 Regular feeding and playing routine always helps, as well as keeping yourself on their level.
 Kneeling, or laying down is far less intimidating then hovering over them.